zamp/DayZMapper/README.md

 Here is an example map.txt with comments (Do not add comments in the map.txt otherwise it will not work!)
 <pre>
 maps/chernarus.jpg 	// the map file that is loaded.
-1234 				// how wide the image is in pixels
+1234 				// image width in pixels
-4321 				// how tall the image is in pixels
+4321 				// image height in pixels
 100 				// origo X offset in meters, origo means coordinates 0,0 30 					// origo Y offset in meters
 1000 				// map X size in meters, these can be found in the dayz database